Opioid addiction: definition, types, symptoms, signs, long-term effects, withdrawal, and treatment

 Risk factors for opioid addiction describe a person’s predisposition toward opioid dependence as a result of certain conditions, behaviors, or traits.
 The risk factors for opioid addiction are listed below.

-• Past or current substance abuse: Individuals who have a history of substance dependence, including alcohol or other drugs, are more likely to develop an addiction to opioids.
+- Past or current substance abuse: Individuals with a history of substance dependence, including alcohol or other drugs, are more likely to develop an addiction to opioids.
 Prior substance abuse alters brain chemistry and increases susceptibility to addiction.

-• Adverse social or familial situations that promote abuse: Growing up or living in environments where drug use is prevalent or accepted increases the risk of opioid addiction.
-Social influences, such as peer pressure and normalization of drug use, encourage experimentation and regular use of opioids.
+- Adverse social or familial situations promoting abuse: Growing up or living in environments with prevalent or accepted drug use increases the risk of opioid addiction.
+Social influences—such as peer pressure and normalized attitudes toward drug use—foster experimentation and regular opioid use.

 Is there a connection between opioid addiction and ADHD?